 Please e-mail email@example.com to request an audition appointment.
 In your e-mail, include a request for a date and time frame(for example: "March 14 - morning").

-- 1 contemporary monologue from a play or musical no longer than 2 minutes in length
+- One contemporary monologue from a play (under 2 minutes)

 - Picture and Resume

 - Participation in a Dance Call